NEW: A top Army general calls the charges "the first step in a long process"

 CNN legal contributor and defense attorney Paul Callan said on CNN’s “Erin Burnett OutFront” that he believes prosecutors will seek the death penalty against Bales “because this is one of the biggest alleged massacres in memory.”

 “You have the diplomatic and political problems that are being caused by this crime,” Callan said.
 “Afghan citizens will be looking, saying, ‘Is the U.S. seeking justice in this case?’ ”

-But he said that even if prosecutors won a death sentence, it would be unlikely that Bales would face execution for years, perhaps decades.
+But he said that even if prosecutors won a death sentence, it is unlikely that Bales would be executed for years, if not decades.

 “Sgt.
 Bales has been through a lot as a soldier.
 Many of us have,” Breen said.
 “That is certainly no explanation or excuse for the gross violation of his code of honor, to say the least, and the horrific crimes that he committed.”

-CNN's Miguel Marquez and Paul Vercammen contributed to this report.
+CNN’s Mitra Mobasherat, Sara Sidner, Chris Lawrence, Miguel Marquez and Paul Vercammen contributed to this report.